I never read, I just look at the pictures – Andy Warhol

 Finally!
 The mainstream is starting to understand the untapped potential of alternative comic books and graphic novels.
 With the recent success of The Boys, which had a second season greenlit before the release of the first, it got me thinking about the long road that lead up to us getting this awesome adaptation, based on Garth Ennis’ books.
 Not only film but TV studios are also starting to trust source material, instead of a committee of people who just have the right connections in the industry.

-They‘re also discovering that their adaptations can be based on other properties than just the well known heavy hitters.
-Some of the authors are even involved in the production personally, as they should always be if they are so inclined.
+They‘re also discovering that their adaptations can be based on other properties than just the well known heavy-hitters.
+Some of the authors are even involved in the production personally, as they should always be if they’re so inclined.
 This way you know that the original vision is being honoured.
-Writing comic books and graphic novels is a different ballgame to scripts and maybe this is why it has taken such a long time for studios to slowly gain faith in them.
+Writing comic books and graphic novels is a different ballgame to scripts and maybe this is why it’s taken such a long time for studios to slowly gain faith in them.
 However, this is the way it should’ve been from the start and I’m overjoyed that they’re finally getting there in recent years.